AlexeyMatveev686/api/markdown_files/Debugging.md

    docbuilder script.docbuilder
    ```

-4. A link will appear in the terminal.
+4. A link will apear in the terminal.
 You must open it in your Chrome/Chromium browser to connect to the JavaScript context.

     ![Debugger](https://api.onlyoffice.com/content/img/docbuilder/terminal.png)